 Income tool

-Estimate overtime pay based on your hourly rate, overtime multiplier, and hours worked, then see how it may affect your gross and estimated take-home pay.
+Estimate overtime pay based on your hourly rate, overtime multiplier, and hours worked.
+See the gross overtime amount and a simplified take-home pay estimate after tax, National Insurance, pension, and optional student loan repayments.

 Include student loan repayments

-Toggle this on for a more realistic net estimate.
+Toggle this on for a broader net pay estimate.

 Overtime rate